 Python Variables and Assignment

-A Python variable represents a little bit of memory, keeping track of a value as the code runs.
+A Python variable is a named bit of computer memory, keeping track of a value as the code runs.

-A variable is created simply with an "assignment" equal sign
+A variable is created with an "assignment" equal sign

 x = 42